-Monosaccharides are used very quickly by cells but if a cell is not in need of all the energy released immediately then it may get stored.
+Monosaccharides are used very quickly by cells but if a cell is not in need of all the energy released immediately then it may get energy released immediately then it may get stored.
 Monosaccharides are converted into disaccharides in the cell by condensation reactions, which result in the formation of polysaccharides as macromolecules.
 These are too big to escape from the cell.

-3. Polysaccharides :
+3. Polysaccharides: